The European Union Design system

 There is a unified system for obtaining a Community design.

-Once received at the European Union Intellectual Property Office (EUIPO), your application will be checked by examiners.
+Once a design application is received at the European Union Intellectual Property Office (EUIPO),the design will be checked by examiners.

-All applications go through a formalities check.
-When an examiner detects a problem, it is communicated to an applicant or representative for remedies.
-They are normally normally given two months to respond to the examiner’s objection.
+All design applications go through a formalities check.
+When an examiner detects a problem, it is communicated to an applicant or representative for remedying.
+There are normally given two months to respond to the examiner’s objection.

 EUIPO’s substantive examination is limited to two issues:

-Is your design a design as defined within Article 3(a) CDR?
+Is your design a design with the meaning of Article 3(a) CDR?

 Does the design contain an element that goes against public policy and morality?

 All registered Community designs are published in the Community Designs Bulletin, which is published in electronic format only, on the Office’s website.